ObiajuluM/EthAlexandria/README.md

 A project to decentralize and distribute literary infrastructure.

+Smart Contracts Built in Vyper.
 See [github](https://github.com/ObiajuluM/Alexandria#alexandria) for a detailed breakdown.